What is a Justice of Peace (JP)?

 - JPs in the community are listed in the yellow pages

-- Community JP's offer services at various times listed here
+- View the times Community JP's offer their services

 Citizens Advice Bureau

 Rodgers House, Ground Floor 155 Princes St, Dunedin 9016

 Tel +64 3 471 6166